 So, in my experience, FastComet is a reliable hosting provider with excellent uptime and fast server response times.

-Although there were no issues during the initial review phase, I did experience a few outages later.
+Although there were no issues during the initial review period, I did experience a few outages later.

 The first major downtime occurred fifteen days after purchasing the hosting plan.
 That is almost 350hrs of operation without any interruption.
 Since it was planned maintenance, they had informed me about it five days prior.